 Evaluate Rehab Costs

 In many cases, determining rehab costs before you purchase a fix and flip house project is the biggest challenge.
-Different costs, such as material and labor costs, can vary widely depending on the condition of the property and the kind of repairs needed.
+Different costs, such as material and labor costs, can vary widely.
+The cost will depend on the condition of the property and the kind of repairs needed.
 Make sure to identify any cosmetic projects as well as any expensive overhauls like plumbing or electrical problems early on.
 Without a construction background, you may also need a contractor to advise you on what needs repairing and the costs.
 Unexpected repairs can ruin your flip budget, so be sure to do your homework here.

 - Cosmetic repairs like replacing carpeting, refacing kitchen cabinets, and improving curb appeal tend to be relatively inexpensive and quick fixes.

 - Moderate repairs like updating kitchens and baths cost more and take longer to complete.

 - Extensive repairs can include anything from adding another bathroom to repairing a foundation or replacing a roof.
 These tend to be the most expensive and take the longest.

 Assessing rehab costs on a per-square-foot basis can make it easier to compare itemized and total rehab costs across properties.
 Additionally, you’ll be able to evaluate contractor estimates and determine the true return on your investment.